SeedSigner/seedsigner/docs/manual_installation.md

 dtoverlay=pi3-disable-wifi
 ```

-If you used option #2 above and don't plan to continue to access your SeedSigner via SSH over USB, it is a good idea to reverse the steps you took to enable it -- those instructions can be found near the end of [this guide](usb_relay.md).
+If you used option #2 above and don't plan to continue to access your LumenSigner via SSH over USB, it is a good idea to reverse the steps you took to enable it -- those instructions can be found near the end of [this guide](usb_relay.md).

-Please remember that it can take up to a minute for the GUI to appear when powering your SeedSigner on.
+Please remember that it can take up to a minute for the GUI to appear when powering your LumenSigner on.

 ### Optional: Run the tests